DGoodman91/docker-quick-ref/README.md

 ### Basic examples

 The following is a simple compose example from Docker's Getting Started guide.
 It defines two images: a node app and a database - the latter using a named volume defined in the file.
 The node app connects to the database using the DNS name, based by default on the name of the service (in this case *mysql*).
+I've added in the netshoot container which is useful for hopping onto the network and exploring.
 ```yaml
 version: "3.7"